ElisaSzilagyi/EXAMPLES-CSharp-Standalone-AltTrashCat/README.md

 ### Running the tests on Windows or MacOS
 The tests are meant to be run on an Windows or MacOS device.
-Create a folder `App` under project.
+Create a folder `App` under EXAMPLES-CSharp-Standalone-AltTrashCat folder.

 To start the tests, depending of your OS run: